skade/presentations/much-more-fn-rust.md

 * ...
 Imperative with functional parts
 * ... low-level
 * ... `null`-free, typed and safe
-* ...
-Strictly better than Java or Clojure (by default)
+* ... strictly better than Java or Clojure (by default)

 ## Braces, as Richie indented